-When publishing mogul Walter Bloom is grotesquely murdered, his brother and business partner, Charles, is determined to discover who is responsible.
-Walter had a quiet curiosity with sex clubs, and Charles is convinced Walter’s murder is related.
+When publishing mogul Walter Bloom is murdered, his brother and business partner, Charles, is determined to discover who is responsible.
+Walter had a quiet curiosity with sex clubs, and Charles is convinced Walter’s death is related.
 He enlists the help of his employees—sisters Lauren Mark and Brooke Edwards, Jackie Hunt, and Darren Nottingham—to infiltrate the swingers groups Walter favored.
 They discover a comically warped and perverse subculture … that is somehow connected to the alternative church called Unify that Lauren and Brooke’s clairvoyant mother founded in their youth.
 As the team digs deeper, they discover the lengths that people will go to preserve their secrets.

 Laced with humor and biting social commentary, Sunday Best is an inventive and absorbing comic mystery that offers a satirical glance into the world of sex clubs, alternative religions, and clairvoyants as a study of the selling of hope in contemporary America.

 In the postcard Connecticut town of Cannondale, financial status is followed closely by social standing.
 Nowhere is this battle more fiercely contested than among the housewives of Fairfield County.
 THE ADJUSTMENTS (FULL FATHOM FIVE, June 2016), a debut romance/women’s fiction title by Ann Lineberger, airs the deliciously dirty laundry hidden behind one town’s picture-perfect facade.